-Based on the recommendation of the MSAB, Theralase® designed Study II to utilize the Therapeutic Dose (0.70 mg/cm) of Ruvidar® and focus on the treatment of approximately 100 to 125 BCG-Unresponsive NMIBC patients presenting with persistent or recurrent CIS with or without resected Ta/T1 (non-invasive/resected papillary disease/tumour that invades the subepithelial connective tissue) disease within 12 months of completion of adequate BCG therapy (BCG-Unresponsive) or who are intolerant to BCG therapy ("Study II").
+Based on the recommendation of the Medical and Scientific Advisory Board ("MSAB"), Theralase[®] designed Study II to utilize the Therapeutic Dose (0.70 mg/cm2) of Ruvidar[®] and focus on the treatment of approximately 100 BCG-Unresponsive NMIBC patients presenting with persistent or recurrent CIS with or without resected T_a/T_1 (non-invasive/resected papillary disease/tumour that invades the subepithelial connective tissue) disease diagnosed within 12 months of completion of adequate BCG therapy (BCG-Unresponsive) or who are intolerant to BCG therapy ("Study II").

-Study II was designed to enroll and treat patients in up to 20 Clinical Study Sites ("CSSs") located in Canada and the US.
+Study II was designed to enroll and treat patients in up to 15 Clinical Study Sites ("CSSs") located in Canada and the US.
 To date, Theralase® has successfully launched 12 CSSs ; specifically, 5 CSSs in Canada and 7 CSSs in the US, with 1 US CSS terminating patient enrollment in Study II, leaving 5 active CSSs in Canada and 6 active CSSs in the US.

-Study II (NCT03945162) is an ongoing, Phase II, open-label, single-arm, multi-center study conducted in Canada and the US evaluating the safety and efficacy of the Company's study treatment.
+Study II (NCT03945162) is an ongoing, Phase II, open-label, single-arm, multi-center study conducted in Canada and the US evaluating the safety and efficacy of the Company's Study II Treatment.